Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Data Example

 \subsubsection{$R$-contour Plot}

 We may also directly plot the estimated lower/upper end of the PIR against the sensitivity parameters $R_{D\sim U\vert X,Z}$ and $R_{Y\sim U\vert X,Z,D}$.
-This idea has been adopted in several previous articles already \citep{imbens_2003, blackwell, veitch2020}.
+This idea has been adopted in several previous articles already \citep{imbens_2003, veitch2020,ch}.

 For such $R$-contour plots, the key challenge is to benchmark or calibrate the partial $R$-values.
 This was often done informally by adding (multiples of) observed partial $R$-values to provide context for plausible values of the sensitivity parameters.
 Here, we build upon \citet{ch}'s contour plots and introduce rigorous benchmarking points using the comparative bounds on $U\rightarrow D$ and $U\rightarrow Y$.
-Since there are two comparative bounds on $U\rightarrow Y$, we also obtain two comparative values for $R_{Y\sim U\vert X,Z,D}$: one that does not condition on $D$ and one that does.
-The formulae for the comparison points can be found in Appendix~\ref{app:comparison-points} and the derivation in Section~\ref{sec:derivation-comparison-points} of the Supplementary Materials.
+Since there are two comparative bounds on $U\rightarrow Y$ \bt{(one that partials out $D$ and one that does not)}, we also obtain two comparative values for $R_{Y\sim U\vert X,Z,D}$: one that does not condition on $D$ and one that does.
+The formulas for the comparison points and their derivations can be found in Appendix~\ref{app:comparison-points}.

 In Figure \ref{fig:r-contour-reg}, we depict the $R$-contour plot for the estimated lower end of the PIR.
 To provide context for the values of $R_{D\sim U\vert X,Z}$ and $R_{Y\sim U\vert X,Z,D}$, we use the observed indicators for being black and living in the southern USA and add three different kinds of benchmarks each: our two proposed rigorous comparison points (unconditional and conditional on $D$) and an informal comparison point following \citeauthor{imbens_2003}' proposal.
-We notice that, even if the unmeasured confounder was five times as strong as being black in terms of its capability of explaining the variation of $D$ and $Y$, the estimator would still be positive.
+We notice that, even if the unmeasured confounder was five times as strong as being black in terms of its capability of explaining the variation of $D$ and $Y$, the estimate would still be positive.
 This holds true regardless of whether the comparison for the effect of $U$ on $Y$ was made conditional or unconditional on $D$.
 Moreover, Figure \ref{fig:r-contour-reg} shows that the informal comparison point yields a similar result.
 In our experience, the difference between the methods usually does not change the qualitative conclusion of the sensitivity analysis.

-Finally, we illustrate the utility of the $R$-contour plot as a way to visualize the feasible set $\Psi(\theta)$.
-Sensitivity analysis with multiple bounds often entails a complex set of constraints.
-Consider the following sensitivity model

-where $r$ parameterizes the degree of deviation from the instrumental variables assumptions and the covariate $\xd_j$ is the indicator for being black.